jinlab-washu/Jin-lab.manual/quality_control_analyses/plink_analysis.md

 #### Yale Ruddle

-Start new tmux window with: `tmux attach -s new PLINK`
+Start new tmux window with: `tmux new -s gender_check`

 Run interactive node in new window with: `srun srun --pty -t 4:00:00 --mem=8G -p interactive bash`